What is the Weather Like in Rarotonga and the Cook Islands in November?

 November is a good time to visit any of the Cook Islands thanks to the lower tourist numbers, generally better travel deals and idyllic weather.
 While we list all of the Cook Islands in What are the 15 Islands in the Cook Islands? for inspiration, a few recommendations for November include:

-Rarotonga – Rarotonga is the most popular island to visit in the Cook Islands yet much quieter in November.
+Rarotonga – Rarotonga is the most popular island to visit in the Cook Islands, yet it is much quieter in November.
 Take advantage of its well-developed tourism scene, such as resorts and tours, often finding some good deals during this shoulder season.
-Showers are often short and sweet in November, so shouldn’t put too much of a damper on your travel plans.
+Showers are often short and sweet in November, so they shouldn’t put too much of a damper on your travel plans.
 Find out more about what Rarotonga is all about in the 50 Best Things to Do on Rarotonga.

 Aitutaki – For similar reasons as visiting Rarotonga, Aitutaki is worth visiting in November not only for its developed tourist scene but for the occasional good deal on flights and accommodation.
 Aitutaki is a little less rainy than Rarotonga if that’s a determining factor for you.
 Learn more about what to do in Aitutaki in the 20 Best Things to Do on Aitutaki.